Annarhysa/ChatBot/README.md

-# YeBot
+# ChatBot
-Building a YeBot with OpenAI
+Building a Bot using machine learning